Me-Myself-But-Not-I/PacUI/README.md

 PacUI uses the "pacman" package manager as a base, and APTUI uses apt, the respective manager is required for PacUI/APTUI to function.

 ## Notes
-The .py files (PacUI.py and APTUI.py) are terminal based, additional files will be added for a button based UI.
+The .py files (PacUI.py and APTUI.py) are terminal based, additional files will potentially be added for a button based UI later.

 ## How it works
 PacUI is a simple script, it gives a prompt, you press a letter then enter, then it will run a command for you.